 The objective is to achieve growth, both in capital and income, but in particular to preserve the capital for future generations.
-Within that broad objective the aim is to obtain income in the region of £70,000 upwards per annum from these investments.
+Within that broad objective the aim is to obtain income in the region of £70,000 upwards per annum (at the time of writing) from the Trust's investments, index-linked against an appropriate growth benchmark.

 The Trustees have appointed Cazenove as investment advisors.
-They seek low risk investments and place no restrictions.
+They seek medium risk investments and place no restrictions.
 Some funds are placed on deposit with Cazenove otherwise investments are in Common Investment Funds and Common Deposit Funds approved by the Charity Commission.
 The performance benchmarks are the FTSE All Share index for equity funds, the FTSE Government All Stocks index for fixed interest funds and 7 day LIBID for hedge funds.
 Cazenove do not have discretion to deal without specific instructions from the Trustees.
 Common Investment Funds from two or three different Investment Houses are chosen for both equity and fixed interest investments.

-The ratio between funds in equities, fixed interest, hedge funds and on deposit will vary, but in general 50% to 70% will be in equities, 20% to 40% in fixed interest, and 0% to 15% in hedge funds.
+The ratio between funds in equities, fixed interest, hedge funds and on deposit will vary, but in general 50% to 70% will be in equities, 20% to 40% in fixed interest, and 0 to 15% in hedge funds.
 A small proportion may be with a deposit taker or in a current bank account.